admdev8/AndroidOSNotes/README.md

 What is restricted: jobs, alarms, services, cloud messaging, location updates, network-- and even when charging.

+My notes:

 You can force battery restrictions in an app's settings > battery screen.
 Apps can also be restricted by excessive wakelocks.
 Restricted state means it forgoes the learning and just calls it Rare (I guess).

 To view or 'reset' the adaptive battery process, enable developer options and scroll down to Standby Apps.
 Here you can see which state bucket each app is in.
 If you wanted to 'reset' adaptive battery, I figure you could set all apps to a rare state, reboot your phone, and it will figure out which bucket apps need to be in again.

+I also experiment with just going ahead and restricting all apps I know are not something I care about running all of the time when my eyes are not on the app: browsers, games, shopping apps, streaming video apps, etc.